cyclopage/ODT-2026-Polybeep/README.md

 ## 5.1 Definition of “Playable”
 Your project will be considered complete only if these conditions are met.

-- [ ] `[The player can infer that the device represents the Chopsticks game through its layout without needing a verbal explanation.]`
+- [o] `[The player can infer that the device represents the Chopsticks game through its layout without needing a verbal explanation.]`
-- [ ] `[The player can correctly interpret LED states as numerical values (finger counts) and use this to make valid moves.]`
+- [o] `[The player can correctly interpret LED states as numerical values (finger counts) and use this to make valid moves.]`
-- [ ] `[The AI responds within a consistent time frame and "personality", making its “turn” feel intentional and readable rather than random or laggy.]`
+- [o] `[The AI responds within a consistent time frame and "personality", making its “turn” feel intentional and readable rather than random or laggy.]`
-- [ ] `[Each AI character exhibits its defined behavior clearly (e.g., altered win conditions, extra life, extended thresholds, or optimal play), such that the player can distinguish between them through interaction alone]`
+- [o] `[Each AI character exhibits its defined behavior clearly (e.g., altered win conditions, extra life, extended thresholds, or optimal play), such that the player can distinguish between them through interaction alone]`
-- [ ] `[The game reaches a definitive end state where one side has lost both hands, and this outcome is clearly signaled through the system’s feedback.]`
+- [o] `[The game reaches a definitive end state where one side has lost both hands, and this outcome is clearly signaled through the system’s feedback.]`

 ## 5.2 Minimum Viable Version
 What is the smallest version of this project that still delivers the core experience?